vickimcfadden/GSA-Service-Delivery/Content_Designer.md

 - Practice human-centered design, usability testing, feature prioritization, DevOps, test-driven development, and other relevant concepts
 - Promote transparency in how decisions are made – regularly includes others in planning and decision-making
 - Identify power dynamics in situations, and responds thoughtfully and open space equitably among team members
-- Promote collective success; plan and ensure time for collaborative decision-making; acknowledge how others’ contributions led to achievements; and create shared ownership of success, risks, and accountability.
+- Promote collective success; plan and ensure time for collaborative decision-making; acknowledge how others’ contributions led to achievements; and create shared ownership of success, risks, and accountability
 - Constructively addresses situations, issues, and behaviors – able to initiate difficult conversations and clearly communicate corrective actions
 - Recognize and flag stress and fatigue in others to support their continued wellbeing
 - Uses contradictory opinions as a basis for constructive, productive conversations